cweb/unicode-hax/README.md

 cross-site scripting (XSS) or SQL injection (SQLi) vulnerabilities, by providing you with alternative characters which map back, or transform, to the intended ASCII encoded input - such as "<", "'", etc.

+Additionally, many __problem characters__ have been pre-defined as a reduced set, reducing the number of iterations a fuzzer might need to perform.

 Major features:
 - best fit mappings
 - Unicode normalization mappings